HyperAgents/hmas/CONTRIBUTING.md

 https://mozillascience.github.io/working-open-workshop/contributing/
 https://opensource.guide/fr/starting-a-project/

-Objective of this document :
+Objectives of this document :
 * provide a CONTRIBUTING file template about how to apply via GIT the SAMOD methodology
 * explain the methodology how to:
    1) create good issues or pull requests ;